lmammino/gulp-cozy/README.md

 ```

 Then you need to create a `gulp` folder inside the root of your project.
 You will
 add all your tasks inside this folder.
-Every tasks is a file which name will
+Every task is a file which name will
 represent the name of the gulp task.
 For example we can add the `build-css` task
 by creating the `build-css.js` file as follows: